 Besides painting a mask by hand, you can use the other layer mask creation options to make layer masks from selections (the other two layer mask options in the menu are enabled only when you have a current selection).
-As you recall, even though selections are represented by marching ants in Photoshop, they really are a kind of mask and can be thought of as full greyscale images.
+As you recall, even though selections are represented by squiggly lines in Photoshop (sometimes called "marching ants"), they really are a kind of mask and can be thought of as full greyscale images.